nogibjj/gh-micro/README.md

 ## What I Learnt

 * Configuring reqwest for GET, POST, PUT, DELETE requests
-* Certifying HTTPS using reqwest from within a Docker image (spent days exhausting certification solutions to debug this issue and it all came down to enabling the rustls-tls feature in reqwest and installing debian ca-certificates 🤯)
+* Certifying HTTPS using reqwest from within a Docker image -- I spent hours debugging and exhausting certification solutions and it all came down to enabling the rustls-tls feature in reqwest and installing debian ca-certificates 🤯

 ## Setup